 Regardless of how or whether you choose to observe the arrival of Winter Solstice this year, do pause briefly next Friday to breathe a sigh of relief and celebrate the return of the light!

 Merrilyn has been helping lawyers and law firms think differently about the business of practicing law since 1984.
-She is the Partner/Catalyst at Attorney at Work, a founding member of the Legal Marketing Association, a Past President of the College of Law Practice Management and an LMA Hall of Fame inductee.
+She is a founding member of the Legal Marketing Association, a Past President of the College of Law Practice Management and an LMA Hall of Fame inductee.
 This year, she’ll observe a quiet Winter Solstice with a good bottle of Chablis in the company of friends and family.